About the National Fish and Wildlife Foundation's Gulf Environmental Benefit Fund

 Replenish and protect living resources including oysters, red snapper and other reef fish, Gulf Coast bird populations, sea turtles and marine mammals.

-The Restoration Strategy includes watershed-specific potential action lists mined from project proposals submitted to the online project portal as of July 14, 2017.
+The Restoration Strategy includes watershed-specific potential action lists mined from the state project portal as of July 2017.
 However, new and/or updated projects to the portal will continue to be considered in future GEBF funding cycles.
-To view previously submitted projects, update existing projects, or submit a new project proposal, see the sidebar or visit the Florida Deepwater Horizon webpage.
+You can view previously submitted projects by clicking on "Map of Submitted Projects" on the top left side of this webpage or update existing projects or submit a new project proposal by clicking on "Submit a Project Proposal".

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.